ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 Nice.

-For your pleasure, and critical comparison, here is Terry with Dwezil and crew:
+For your pleasure, and critical comparison, here is Terry with Dweezil and crew:

 [ZPZ](https://www.youtube.com/watch?v=aDQE82ElyJg)